Pittsburgh Community Broadcasting Corporation

 This position is available immediately, and the search for candidates may be terminated without notice.
 No phone calls, please.

 Benefits and More

-Pittsburgh Community Broadcasting Corporation offers a competitive salary and an excellent benefits package that includes health and life insurance benefits, a 403(b) retirement plan with generous company matching contributions, paid vacation and holidays, maternity and new parent leave, and a workplace culture that is fun, diverse and innovative.
+Pittsburgh Community Broadcasting Corporation offers a competitive salary and an excellent benefits package that includes health, dental and vision benefits, 403(b) plan with generous matching contributions, paid vacation and holidays, maternity and new parent leave, and a workplace culture that is fun, diverse and innovative.